Conformality of $1/N$ corrections in SYK-like models: Acknowledgments

 \section{Acknowledgments}

+We are grateful to Costas Bachas and Ashoke Sen for useful discussions.
 The work of S.M., made within the \textsc{Labex Ilp} (reference \textsc{Anr–10–Labx–63}), is supported by French state funds managed by the \emph{Agence nationale de la recherche}, as part of the program \emph{Investissements d'avenir} under the reference \textsc{Anr–11–Idex–0004–02}.
 S.M. is supported by Cefipra under project 5204-4.